helmiinah/helmiinah.github.io/cmdline_course.md

 where example.sh is a script.
 Another topic of the week was process management in Unix.
 I learned how to check currently running processes and terminate them.

-Lastly, we got to connect to a remote server using ssh, and copying files back and forth from our local server and the remote one, which, in our case, was Puhti.
+Lastly, we got to connect to a remote server using ssh, and learned to copy files back and forth from our local server to the remote one, which, in our case, was Puhti.

-One new thing for me week was reading about processes and how to manage them.
+One of the most helpful things to me this week was reading about processes and how to manage them, as I was not very familiar with the topic before.
 It was also very important to get more practice with checking and changing permissions, even though I was sort of familiar with the topic already.
 Using ssh to connect to remote servers was also not a new thing for me, but rehearsing the process and commands was definitely useful.

 #### Week 3: Basic Corpus Processing